Nirucool/CodingChallenge/README.md

 I would have implemented design patterns, written more test cases if I had extra time.

 ## Which Team I would like to join?
-I would like to join Data Team.
+I would like to join-
+First Choice- Data Team
+Second Choice-Platform team